Mountain Springs Recovery - Monument, Colorado

 Before even considering a treatment facility or practitioner, it is important to ensure they have the appropriate accreditation, whether statewide, local, or other.
 Not all practitioners, providers, and treatment facilities are the same.
 Often, the ones with the best credentials and accreditation, such as through LegitScript, will be able to help the most.
 You can find out whether a place or practitioner has accreditation by researching online and by calling them.

-Not all facilities offering CBT and other therapies for substance abuse and addiction are the same.
+Not all facilities offering CBT and other therapies for substance use disorder and addiction are the same.
 Inquire ahead of time about the traits and features of their facilities, and if possible, obtain and view photos or videos of the facilities.
 When you speak with someone at the facility, ask for this information.
 You can do all this even if you are far from the facility while considering going there.

 Services During Treatment